Over the past few months, I’ve been hustling my ass off freelancing as a content marketer for multiple online-business’ and blog publications.

 Always use a customer persona BEFORE writing landing page copy.
 If you (or your client) don’t have one, make a simple customer persona defining everything you know about your target audience.

-Elements that make a great landing page Copy
+Elements that make good B2B landing page copy great:

 Now this section may go beyond the copy of a copywriter’s job, but I believe a good copywriter should know the in and out’s of a great landing page.

 After all, a good landing page is not just about the copy but also about how the design and copy works together to form a powerful funnel.

 If you’re a copywriter, use this section to broaden your knowledge on how landing pages work.
 Trust me, having a good understanding of the schematics of a landing page does wonders to writing compatible sales copy.